Compressive Sensing with Wigner $D$-functions on Subsets of the Sphere: Compressive Sensing on the Restricted Domain

 paired with the measure $\mrm{d}\rho=\mrm{d}\alpha \mrm{d}\beta \mrm{d}\gamma$ over the domain $R$.
 In this preconditioned formulation we can readily apply the CS results from Section~\ref{sec:cs_stuff} to solve for $a_1'$.

 To summarize, we took~\eqref{eq:Wigner_D_Inverse_Problem} with a measurement matrix constructed from the BOS of band-limited Wigner $D$-functions and transformed it into~\eqref{eq:transformed_truncated_matrix_problem} with a measurement matrix constructed from the BOS of band-limited RGSFs with eigenvalues no less than $\lambda_c$.
 In \eqref{eq:Wigner_D_Inverse_Problem}, we solve for the coefficient vector $a$, requiring measurements on all of $\sot$ for CS to apply.
 In~\eqref{eq:transformed_truncated_matrix_problem}, we solve for the coefficient vector $a_1'$, requiring measurements only on $R$.
 Here $a_1'$ contains the coefficients of the function $w(\alpha,\beta,\gamma)$ on the RGSFs with concentrations $\lambda_c$ or greater.
-Therefore, solving \eqref{eq:transformed_truncated_matrix_problem} will not give all of the RGSF coefficients for $w(\alpha,\beta,\gamma)$.
+Therefore, solving \eqref{eq:transformed_truncated_matrix_problem} will not give all of the RGSF coefficients for $w(\alpha,\beta,\gamma)$ and therefore cannot be expected to give trustworthy field values on $R^{\mrm{c}}$ where the unknown coefficients in $a_2'$ contribute to $w(\alpha,\beta,\gamma)$.
 However, \Cref{sec:cs_on_R} will show that having only $a_1'$ does not prohibit the accurate recovery of $w(\alpha,\beta,\gamma)$ if $w$ falls into a certain class of functions.